samarthkishor/eyesaver/README.md

 A simple tool for MacOS to combat eyestrain.

 ## Description
-Eyesaver displays a system dialog every twenty seconds to remind you to look away from the screen.
+Eyesaver displays a system dialog every twenty minutes to remind you to look away from the screen for twenty seconds.

 ## Setup
 First, save the `eyesaver.sh` file to some location where you can find it.
 I saved it to my `~/Scripts` directory.